 |Classification||Information Disclosure: Information Leakage|

 |Fix Recommendation||Issue a "404 - Not Found" response instead of "403 -Forbidden" response|

 Web applications are best scanned in a development environment.
 If a development environment is not available, then scheduling the scan to avoid service disruption is recommended.
 The size of the web application determines the time it takes to scan.

-If you would like to request a web application vulnerability scan, please contact ISPRO at this address.
+If you would like to request a web application vulnerability scan, please click on this link.
 Please note that requests for scans must be approved by the owning department's management.